PelionIoT/nanostack-border-router/README.md

         },
 ```

-To select the STM Spirit1 radio shield, use the following:
+To select the STM Spirit1 radio shield, use:

 ```
         "radio-type":{